Skip to content

 • If that link matches the name of another file, security.md, we will recognize it as a link.

-• The extension will also handle variation in capitalization and pluralization.
+• The extension will also handle variations in capitalization and pluralization.

-• So you can write [[Security]] or [[securities]] in cool.md without error!
+• So you can write [[Security]] or [[securities]] in cool.md and it will match!

 • Contact us